-Dr. Suresh is the Arthur C. King Professor and chair of the Department of Pediatric Anesthesiology at the Ann & Robert H. Lurie Children’s Hospital of Chicago (formerly Children’s Memorial Hospital).
-He is a professor of pediatrics and anesthesiology at Northwestern University’s Feinberg School of Medicine.
-He previously served as the vice chairman and director of research for the Department of Pediatric Anesthesiology at Lurie’s Children’s Hospital and as chair of its Pain Practices Committee.
+Dr. Suresh is the Senior Vice President and Chief of Provider Integration at the Ann & Robert H. Lurie Children’s Hospital of Chicago (formerly Children’s Memorial Hospital), where he continues to serve as clinician, Arthur C. King Professor, and chair-emeritus in the Department of Pediatric Anesthesiology.
+He is a professor of anesthesiology and pediatrics at Northwestern University’s Feinberg School of Medicine.
+He previously served as vice chairman and director of research for the Department of Pediatric Anesthesiology at Lurie’s Children’s Hospital and as chair of its Pain Practices Committee.
 Dr. Suresh is the ABA’s president and serves on its Assessments and Research Committees.
 He also serves as co-chair of the SmartTots PPP Steering Committee, as chair of the Educational Track Subcommittee on Pediatric Anesthesia for the American Society of Anesthesiologists and on the board of trustees for the International Anesthesia Research Society.
 He is also a member of the Anesthesiology Residency Review Committee of the Accreditation Council for Graduate Medical Education Anesthesiology.

 Dr. Patterson is professor and chair of the Department of Anesthesiology at Emory University School of Medicine in Atlanta, GA.
 He previously served as the Larson Professor and executive vice chair of the Department of Anesthesiology at the University of Nebraska in Omaha.
 Prior to that he spent nearly two decades on the faculty at Stanford University, where he served as an associate professor of Anesthesiology, chief of the Critical Care Medicine Division and director of the Anesthesiology Critical Care Medicine Fellowship Program.
 His clinical focus includes critical care medicine, as well as intraoperative anesthesia care for thoracic and vascular surgery.
 His research interests include adrenergic receptor biology, vascular biology, hemodynamic physiology and pharmacology, as well as the cardiovascular impact of sepsis.
 Dr. Patterson is the ABA’s vice president, chair of its Credentialing and Continuing Certification Committee and serves on its Standardized Oral Exam and Social, Technological, Economic, Environmental, and Political Factors (STEEP) Advisory Committees.
 He is also an ex-officio member of the Anesthesiology Residency Review Committee of the Accreditation Council for Graduate Medical Education Anesthesiology.